2024-2025 NASWA Board of Directors

 Director: Stephanie Beckhorn, Director, Office of Employment & Training, Michigan Department of Labor and Economic Opportunity

-Alternate: Josh Richardson, Chief of Staff, Indiana Department of Workforce Development
+Alternate: Josh Richardson, Commissioner, Indiana Department of Workforce Development

 Region 6